 Cal stood and tucked the handkerchief into the inside pocket of his gray suit jacket.
 Tall dark, handsome hero in a well-fitted suit the color of armor.
 She nearly giggled at his sincere gesture.

 “You have your hands full, I don’t.”
 He casually waved his hand at the café behind him.
 “Coffee?”

 “Well, since mine was knocked from my hands earlier by a jerk kid on a skateboard and you were so medievally kind, the least I can do is buy you a cup Detective.”

 “Hmm bad morning indeed.”

 “How were you carrying a coffee with all that?”
-He nodded toward the briefcase, laptop bag, lunch bag and camera case she set down before taking of her jacket.
+He nodded toward the briefcase, laptop bag, lunch bag, and camera case she set down before taking off her jacket.